250 Water Street

 250 Water Street is a site in the Financial District of Lower Manhattan in New York City.
-It is currently occupied by a parking lot, located in the South Street Seaport, one of the city's historic districts.
-The Howard Hughes Corporation owns the site, and has released several proposals for converting the existing parking facility into a residential or mixed-use development.
+Most recently occupied by a parking lot, the site is being developed into a mixed-use building by Tavros.
+It has been the subject of various redevelopment proposals since the 1980s.
+The site is located in the South Street Seaport, one of the city's historic districts.